Qwellstra/alx-system_engineering-devops/0x00-shell_basics/README.md

 Displaying current directory contents in long format
 A script to display hidden files including the dot
 A script to display directory contents numerically
+A script to create a directory in a directory